resource-watch/slate/source/includes/api/_geostore_v2.md

 A number of endpoints are available for retrieving geoStore objects, each with a different (application-specific) purposes in mind.

+[TODO: Chat about how to explain the Get by iso, wdpa, and use better.
+These endpoints actually get a geojson from a specific Carto table (if they are not already in the store?).
+Should this be explained?]

 ### Get geoStore by Geostore ID

 Geostore objects can be retrieved via the GET `geostore/:id` endpoint,